About: Kalev H. Leetaru

 Short Biographical Sketch

-Kalev H. Leetaru holds a Josie B. Houchens Fellowship and a University Fellowship at the University of Illinois Graduate School of Library and Information Science and is Former Assistant Director for Text and Digital Media Analytics and Former Senior Research Scientist for Content Analysis at the Institute for Computing in the Humanities, Arts, and Social Science and Former Center Affiliate of the National Center for Supercomputing Applications.
+Kalev H. Leetaru is the Yahoo!
+Fellow in Residence of International Values, Communications Technology & the Global Internet at the Institute for the Study of Diplomacy in the Edmund A. Walsh School of Foreign Service at Georgetown University in Washington, DC.
+Before joining Georgetown University, Kalev held the Irwin, Boyd Rayward, Josie Houchens, and University Fellowships at the University of Illinois Graduate School of Library and Information Science, where he was also Assistant Director for Text and Digital Media Analytics and Senior Research Scientist for Content Analysis at the Institute for Computing in the Humanities, Arts, and Social Science and Center Affiliate of the National Center for Supercomputing Applications.

 His award-winning work centers on the application of high performance computing to grand challenge problems using news and open sources intelligence.
-He holds three US patents (cited by a combined 26 other issued US patents from companies including Amazon, Business Objects, Canon, Google, Hitachi, IBM, Microsoft, Motorola, and Oracle) and more than 50 University Invention Disclosures and has been an invited speaker, panelist, and discussant at venues including the Library of Congress, Harvard, Columbia, Stanford, and UC Berkeley, while his work has been profiled in venues as diverse as Nature, the New York Times, BBC, Discovery Channel, The Atlantic, Fortune Magazine, Columbia Journalism Review, MSNBC, Que Leer, La Stampa, US News & World Report, Politico, Huffington Post, Library Quarterly, AAPG Explorer, and the American Council on Education's The Presidency, along with media outlets in more than 100 countries.
+He holds three US patents (cited by a combined 44 other issued US patents from companies including Amazon, Business Objects, Canon, Google, Hitachi, IBM, Microsoft, Motorola, and Oracle) and more than 50 University Invention Disclosures and has been an invited speaker, panelist, and discussant at venues including the Library of Congress, Harvard, Columbia, Stanford, and UC Berkeley, while his work has been profiled in venues as diverse as Nature, the New York Times, BBC, Discovery Channel, The Atlantic, Fortune Magazine, Columbia Journalism Review, MSNBC, Que Leer, La Stampa, US News & World Report, Politico, Huffington Post, Library Quarterly, AAPG Explorer, and the American Council on Education's The Presidency, along with media outlets in more than 100 countries.
 His 2011 "Culturomics 2.0" study was selected by The Economist as one of just five science discoveries deemed the most significant developments of 2011, by ReadWriteWeb as one of the "best of" 2011 and one of the "fundamental issues that continue to shape the Web", elected to the 2011 Netexplo 100, honoring the top 100 most "futuristic applications on the verge of science fiction,", and invited as a presentation at TEDxTallinn as an "idea worth spreading."
 His 2012 collaboration with supercomputer manufacturer SGI creating the first geographic historical visualization of Wikipedia's view of the world over the last two centuries earned the 2012 HPCWire Editor's Choice Award for "Best use of HPC in an 'edge HPC' application" and "represent the highest level of honor and recognition given to the thought leaders in the HPC community by their own during the most important supercomputing event of the year."
 At Supercomputing 2012 in a second partnership with SGI, he worked with the University of Illinois' CIGI group to debut the first ever realtime combined population, tone, and geographic analysis of the live Twitter Decahose, creating a realtime map of global dreams and fears.
 In November 2012 he was selected for the 2012 National Academies Keck Futures Initiative, The Informed Brain in a Digital World, which "brings together more than 100 of the nation's best and brightest researchers from academic, industrial, and government laboratories to ask questions about - and to discover interdisciplinary connections between - important areas of cutting-edge research."
+In September 2013 HPCWire noted he "is one of the foremost proponents in the emerging field of predictive supercomputing" and that "his research helped usher in the era of petascale humanities", while Der Spiegel called him "one of the superstars of the new discipline" of big data.
+In December 2013 he was named by Foreign Policy magazine as one of its Top 100 Global Thinkers of 2013, recognizing "the world's most exciting people ... who have made a measurable difference in politics, business, technology, the arts, the sciences, and more."

 A History of Innovation